HalukErdogan/ros-astar-demo/README.md

   catkin_make
   catkin build
 ```
-I strongly recommend building the package with "-DCMAKE_BUILD_TYPE=Release" build flag to create improve efficiency.
+I strongly recommend building the package with "-DCMAKE_BUILD_TYPE=Release" flag to increase the efficiency.

 # Usage
-For the demo, a ros node is created.
-This node subscribes to
+For the demostarition a ros node that subscribes to
 ```
 /map
 /initialpose